davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

 .. index:: ARM options

-These -m options are defined for the ARM port:
+These :samp:`-m` options are defined for the ARM port:

 .. option:: -mabi=name

   Generate code for the specified ABI.
-Permissible values are: apcs-gnu, atpcs, aapcs, aapcs-linux and iwmmxt.
+Permissible values are: :samp:`apcs-gnu`, :samp:`atpcs`, :samp:`aapcs`, :samp:`aapcs-linux` and :samp:`iwmmxt`.

 .. option:: -mapcs-frame